Indianapolis Water Quality at a Glance

 Frequently Asked Questions

-Yes, Indianapolis tap water consistently meets all federal and state drinking water standards.
-The city employs advanced multi-barrier treatment processes that include filtration, UV disinfection, and chlorination to ensure water quality and safety.
+Yes, Indianapolis tap water meets all federal and state drinking water standards.
+Citizens Energy Group employs advanced multi-barrier treatment — filtration, UV disinfection, and chlorination — across ten treatment facilities serving the city.

 How can I check if my home has lead pipes?

-To determine if your Indianapolis home has lead service lines or plumbing:
+To determine whether your Indianapolis home has lead service lines or plumbing:

 1. Locate your water service line where it enters your home (typically in the basement or crawl space).
-Lead pipes appear dull gray, don’t respond to magnets, and can be scratched with a key, revealing a silver-like color.
+Lead pipes appear dull grey, don’t respond to magnets, and can be scratched with a key to reveal a silver-like surface.

 Why does Indianapolis use multiple water sources?

-Indianapolis employs a strategic multi-source water supply approach that provides several important benefits:
+Indianapolis employs a strategic multi-source water supply approach with several important benefits:

-• Supply reliability: Multiple sources ensure water availability during drought conditions or when one source faces challenges
+• Supply reliability: Multiple sources ensure water availability during drought conditions or when one source faces a challenge — particularly important for a city of this size.

-• Quality management: Groundwater typically requires less treatment than surface water, improving overall system efficiency
+• Quality management: Groundwater sources typically require less treatment than surface water, improving overall system efficiency when blended appropriately.

-• Capacity flexibility: The diverse portfolio allows the system to meet peak demand periods without overtaxing any single source
+• Capacity flexibility: The diverse portfolio allows the system to meet peak demand without overtaxing any single source, including supporting the new Citizens–Lebanon Water Supply expansion serving Lebanon Utilities by 2031.

 Are there water conservation requirements in Indianapolis?